SiLab-Bonn/asiclab/additional_packages.md

 and then install the plugins:

 ```
-sudo dnf install gstreamer1-plugin-openh264 mozilla-openh264
+sudo dnf install openh264 gstreamer1-plugin-openh264 mozilla-openh264
 ```

 Afterwards you need open Firefox, go to menu -> Add-ons -> Plugins and enable OpenH264 plugin.

 You can do a simple test whether your H.264 works in RTC on [this page](https://mozilla.github.io/webrtc-landing/pc_test.html) (check Require H.264 video).

 # Install and uninstall standalone rpm packages

-To install, just click it.
-To uninstall.
+To install a

 Execute the following command to discover the name of the installed package: